Chatham County, North Carolina: History

 Moncure, located at the confluence of the Deep and Haw rivers forming the Cape Fear River, once served as the westernmost inland port in the state.
 Steamships could travel between it and the Atlantic Coast along that major river.

 After the Civil War and emancipation, white violence against freedmen increased in an assertion of white supremacy and enforced dominance after emancipation.
 From the late 1860s secret terrorist organizations such as the Ku Klux Klan, Constitutional Union Guard, and White Brotherhood were active against blacks in the county.
 After Reconstruction and into the early 20th century, a total of six lynchings of African Americans were recorded here.
 Harriet Finch, Jerry Finch, Lee Tyson, John Pattishall on September 30, 1885.
 Harriet Finch is 1 of only 4 lynchings of women to occur in North Carolina.
 Henry Jones was lynched on January 12, 1899, after being accused of raping and murdering Nancy Welch/Welsh, a white widow in Chatham County.
 The sixth person to be lynched was Eugene Daniel who was hanged and then had his body riddled with bullets on September 18, 1921.

 There was a notorious mass lynching of four African Americans on September 29, 1885, who were taken from the county jail in Pittsboro by a disguised mob at 1 am.
 The mob of 50–100 people hanged and killed Jerry Finch, his wife Harriet, and Lee Tyson, arrested for a robbery/murder.
 Harriet Finch was one of four black women to be lynched in the state.
 They also hanged John Pattishall, who was awaiting trial for two other unrelated robbery/murders.
 Afterward, the editor of The Chatham Record strongly condemned the lynchings.
 The county had the second-highest total of lynchings in the state, a number equaled by two other counties in this period.

+In 1977, the county adopted a council-manager form of government and hired a county manager.
 On March 25, 2010, the Chatham County Courthouse, built in 1881 in the county seat of Pittsboro, caught fire while undergoing renovations.
 It has now been rebuilt.